Homological shifts of powers a complementary edge ideal: Introduction

-By this definition, \( \HS_0(I) = I \).
-A key motivation for investigating homological shift ideals stems from the Bandari-Bayati-Herzog conjecture, which posits that the polymatroidal property is a homological shift invariant.
-This conjecture was recently affirmatively resolved in \cite{CMS}.
-These ideals encode critical multigraded information derived from the syzygies of \( I \) and have been extensively studied in the literatures \cite{Ba1, Ba2, F1, F2, F3, F-L, FH2023, FM3, FQ1, FQ2, HMRZ021a, HMRZ023, RS, TBR}.

-Inspired by conjectures from \cite{Ba1} and \cite{HMRZ021a}, Ficarra and Qureshi introduced the \( i \)-th homological shift algebra \( \mathrm{HS}_i(\mathcal{R}(I)) \) in \cite{FQ2}.
-By definition, this algebraic structure is given by:

-When \( I \) has linear powers (meaning \( I^s \) admits a linear resolution for all \( s \geq 1 \)), Ficarra and Qureshi showed in \cite[Proposition 1.2]{FQ2} that \( I \cdot \mathrm{HS}_i(I^s) \subseteq \mathrm{HS}_i(I^{s+1}) \) for all \( s \geq 0 \).
-This containment implies \( \mathrm{HS}_i(\mathcal{R}(I)) \) is a graded \( \mathcal{R}(I) \)-module.
-Furthermore, this graded module is finitely generated (see \cite[Theorem 1.4]{FQ2}).
-The generating degree of homological shift algebras for polymatroidal ideals has been investigated in \cite{F-L}, where Ficarra and Lu proposed the following conjecture: if \( I \) is a polymatroidal ideal, then \( \mathrm{HS}_i(\mathcal{R}(I)) \) is generated in degrees at most \( i \) as an \( \mathcal{R}(I) \)-module for all \( i > 0 \) (see \cite[Conjecture 5.1]{F-L}).
-They verified this conjecture for special cases, including \( i = 1 \) and specific classes of polymatroidal ideals such as principal Borel ideals, polymatroidal ideals satisfying the strong exchange property, and matroidal edge ideals.
-Another class of polymatroidal ideals satisfying the conjecture was provided in \cite{CHL}.

-In this paper, we focus on the algebraic and homological properties of the complementary edge ideal of a graph and its powers.
-Specifically, we focus on the homological shift ideal and the projective dimension of the complementary edge ideals of trees and cycles and their powers.
-Let $\mathrm{pd} (-)$ denote the projective dimension of an ideal $-$.
-Our results are as follows:
+In this paper, we investigate the algebraic and homological properties of the complementary edge ideal of a simple graph and its powers.
+Specifically, we focus on determining the homological shift algebra and the projective dimension function of the complementary edge ideals of trees and cycles, with particular emphasis on their links to Conjecture~\ref{conjecture}.

+Our first result is not directly related to the other results in this paper, but is of independent interest.